logzio/logz-docs/_source/logzio_collections/_log-sources/fluentd-docker.md

 <!-- tab:start -->
 <div id="overview">

+Fluentd is a data collector, which unifies the data collection and consumption.
 Deploy this integration to ship logs from Docker containers on your host system to Logz.io using Fluentd running in a separate container.
 The host system refers to a physical or virtual machine that hosts your Docker containers.

 ### Architecture overview